alicegodden/fishpi/README.md

 Feel free to contribute to this project, report issues, or suggest improvements.
 FishPi is designed to make piRNA sequence analysis accessible and informative for researchers and bioinformaticians.

 Note:
-The "fishpi.png" image file is used for the graphical interface, but you can replace it with your project's relevant image.
+The "fishpi.png" image file is used for the graphical interface, not essential for the running of the software.